 \begin{proposition} \OWAfreeridingdecrease \end{proposition}

 \begin{proof} Consider an election with $4$ issues and $n$ voters.
 In each issue the candidate set is a subset of $\{a_1, \dots a_n\}$.
-The specific set of candidates is defined as all candidates that receive at least one approval according to the following description: \begin{description} \item[Issue 1] Voter $3,\dots n-3$ and $n$ approve $a_n$.
-Every other voter $i$ approves~$a_i$. \item[Issue 2] Voter $1,2,3$ approve $a_n$, voters $n-2,n-1,n$ approve $a_1$.
-Every other voter $i$ approves~$a_i$. \item[Issue 3] Voter $1$ and voter $4$ approve $a_4$, voter $n-1$ and $n$ approve $a_{n}$, Every other voter $i$ approves~$a_i$. \item[Issue 4] Voter $2$ and $3$ approve $a_2$, voter $n-2$ and $n$ approve $a_n$ and every other voter $i$ approves $a_i$. \end{description} We assume that candidates with a higher index are preferred by the tie-breaking.
+The specific set of candidates is defined as all candidates that receive at least one approval according to the following description: \begin{description} \item[Issue 1:] Voter $3,\dots n-3$ and $n$ approve $a_n$.
+Every other voter $i$ approves~$a_i$. \item[Issue 2:] Voter $1,2,3$ approve $a_n$, voters $n-2,n-1,n$ approve $a_1$.
+Every other voter $i$ approves~$a_i$. \item[Issue 3:] Voter $1$ and voter $4$ approve $a_4$, voter $n-1$ and $n$ approve $a_{n}$, Every other voter $i$ approves~$a_i$. \item[Issue 4:] Voter $2$ and $3$ approve $a_2$, voter $n-2$ and $n$ approve $a_n$ and every other voter $i$ approves $a_i$. \end{description} We assume that candidates with a higher index are preferred by the tiebreaking.

 Let us determine the outcome of this election.
 In the first issue $a_n$ has to be selected, as no other candidate can have a higher OWA score.
-This leads to the following satisfaction vector:
+This leads to satisfaction vector $(0,0,0,0,1,\ldots,1)$.
+In the second issue selecting $a_1$ or $a_n$ both lead to a satisfaction vector of $(0,0,1,\ldots,1,2)$.
+Selecting any other candidate leads to a satisfaction vector of $(0,0,0,0,1,\ldots,1,2)$.
+Clearly, it is again the case that no candidate can have a higher OWA score than $a_n$.
+Hence $a_n$ wins again.